wavefunction91/GauXC/README.md

 # Major Contributors

-Primary Developer and Maintainer: David Williams-Young - LBNL (dbwy at lbl dot gov)
+Primary Developer and Maintainer: David Williams--Young - LBNL (dbwy at lbl dot gov)

 GauXC has received major contributions from the following developers (in no particular order):
 * Thom Popovici (LBNL)          - Optimized sn-K kernels for CPU and GPU architectures